adenchua/forge/README.md

 ## Schema

-A valid schema json file needs to be provided for the application to generate documents.
+A valid schema json file needs to be provided for the application to generate documents, with two keys, `schema` and `derivatives`.
 An example is shown below:

 ```json
 // schema.json